FirespriteLtd/website/site/content/work/pages/nightfall.md

 title: 'Air Force Special Ops: Nightfall'
 date: 2020-01-10T10:37:20.540Z
 summary: >-
-  Developed in conjunction with the USAF, AFSO:Nightfall allows players to experience the thrill of a H.A.L.O jump in VR!
+  Developed in partnership with the Sony and the USAF to allow players to experience the thrill of a H.A.L.O jump in VR!
 weight: 1
 featured_image: